gemini-testing/gemini/doc/programmatic-api.md

 ## Reading the tests

-`gemini.readTests(paths, grep)` — read all of the tests from specified paths into one suite collection.
+`gemini.readTests(paths, options)` — read all of the tests from specified paths into one suite collection.

 * `paths` is an array of files or directories paths containing Gemini tests.
   If not specified, will look for tests in `$projectRoot/gemini` directory.

+Options:

-* `grep` is a regular expression to filter suites to read.
-By default, all tests will be read.
-If this option is set, only suites with name matching the pattern will be read.
+* `grep` — regular expression to filter suites to read.
+By default, all tests will be added to collection.
+If this option is set, only suites with name matching the pattern will be added to collection.

 Returns promise which resolves to a `SuiteCollection` object.